-The Bulls were surging towards the NBA playoffs, though, they did need an overtime period and a vintage performance from Jordan to pull out the 117-113 win.
+The Bulls were surging towards the NBA playoffs, though they did need an overtime period and a vintage performance from Michael Jordan to pull out the 117-113 win.

-Jordan was simply dominant in this one, pouring in a career-high 69 points to go along with 18 rebounds, six assists, four steals and a block.
+Jordan was simply dominant, pouring in a career-high 69 points to go along with 18 rebounds, six assists, four steals and a block.

 Jordan would play 50 minutes on the night, denying that fatigue came into play late in the game.